robinrodricks/FluentStorage/README.md

 ## Packages

-Stable binaries are released on NuGet, and contain everything you need to use Cloud Storage in your .NET/.NET Standard application.
+Stable binaries are released on NuGet, and contain everything you need to use Cloud Storage in your .NET app.

 |       		| Package      		| Latest Version	|  Downloads	|  Documentation	|